Proposed parking management schemes in Three Rivers District

 Permits would be available in a similar way to the existing Parking Zone in Winton Drive (expected 2 permits per household) with special permits for residents' visitors and other people like carers and Health visitors.

 Permits would only be required to park in parking bays during the hour when the Zone operates; parking outside of that time would not be controlled.
 For further details of the implications of parking permit schemes, please view our Permit Scheme Q&A sheet or visit our New Parking Schemes information page.

 Watford Road Area 'M' (eastern end)

-The final proposal, which may be amended as a result of feedback you submit, will then be advertised as a Traffic Order later this year.
-This will enable further formal comment and will be advertised by notices placed on-street and in local newspapers.
+Any final proposal, which will be amended as a result of feedback we receive, will be presented to the relevant decision-making body and any agreed scheme would then be advertised as a Traffic Order.
+This will enable further formal comment from the public and will be advertised by notices placed on-street and in local newspapers.

 How has this scheme developed?

 The results of the earlier consultation can be seen here, at Item 6 of the relevant committee meeting.

 Parsonage Close proposed parking scheme, Abbots Langley

 The District Council carried out surveys seeking views on a proposed design to address current parking problems in Parsonage Close and the eastern part of Abbots Road in the Spring of 2018.

 The responses are currently being analysed before a final proposal is published.
 A scheme was proposed to operate during weekday afternoons (between 2pm and 4pm) to improve free flow of traffic, safety and better access for people walking to school.
 Proposals included: